Greetings, and welcome!

 Rebecca Lochlann fell in love with the stories and myths of the ancient Greeks and wrote her first story at a very early age, due in part to the children’s book, D’Aulaires’ Book of Greek Myths.
-She has continued to hone her craft ever since, alongside education, work, marriage, and child rearing.
+She has continued to hone her craft, alongside education, work, marriage, and child rearing.
 I’ve owned and operated a successful writing/editing company, and have earned a living in various occupations.
 As a freelance writer, I provided articles on demand for marketing use and teaching seminars, and, for ten years, worked as a bookseller.
 Now I’ve joined with Erinyes Press to publish and distribute The Child of the Erinyes series, mythic fantasy fiction beginning in the Bronze Age and winding up in the near future.

 The seeds of this series were planted in the seventies, after reading Moon, Moon, by Anne Kent Rush, and Dawn of the Gods, by Jacquetta Hawkes.
 Two months in Scotland provided invaluable material and insight for the history and setting of what would become the fourth book.
 About fifteen years altogether were spent researching the Bronze Age segments of the series, and encompassed rare historical documents, mythology, archaeology, ancient writing, ancient religions, and volcanology.
 For Rebecca, a rather obsessed historian, the research never really ends, I’ve found, even for the part of the series that is set in the future.

 The Year-god’s Daughter, her debut novel: Book One of The Child of the Erinyes Series, made its worldwide debut in November, 2011, and was followed by The Thinara King in May, 2012.
 In the Moon of Asterion, Book Three, arrived on digital bookshelves in April, 2013: all three have paperback versions as well, available at Amazon, Barnes & Noble, and The Book Depository.

 The series continues to burgeon as she splits these hefty books into manageable installments.
 In the Moon of Asterion wraps up the Bronze Age segment.
 Then comes The Sixth Labyrinth, the Scots segment, which may well grow into its own trilogy, although I hope to publish it in one volume.
 When the Moon Whispers and Swimming in the Rainbow finalize things.
 All in all, the series spans nearly 4000 years.